 - Add flour and baking powder and mix forming a dough.

-- Mix in the caramel bits.
+- Mix in the caramel bits and shredded coconut.

 - Lastly, mix in the broken pretzel pieces.